lydiaauch/software-dev-2016/11/README.txt

-The purpose of this project was to implement the player and dealer gui's to display their current states.
+The purpose of this project was to implement step4 of the Evolution game and
+write an interaction diagram for the Player/Dealer communication for the game.
 ________________________________________________________________________________

 xgui: test harness for the display method.
 Takes a Dealer to display the contents of.